Mike Apsan-Orgera, J.D., LL.M.

 About Mike

-Mike Apsan-Orgera is a Fellow in the Jerome N. Frank Legal Services Organization at Yale Law School, where he works with the Peter Gruber Challenging Mass Incarceration Clinic and the Criminal Justice Advocacy Clinic.
-His work focuses on systemic reform efforts aimed at combating mass incarceration and advancing criminal legal system equity.
+Mike Apsan-Orgera is a Summer Fellow in the Peter Gruber Challenging Mass Incarceration Clinic and the Criminal Justice Advocacy Clinic at Yale Law School's Jerome N. Frank Legal Services Organization.
+His work focuses on systemic reform efforts aimed at combating mass incarceration and advancing equity in the criminal legal system.

-His prior legal experience includes externships with the Federal Public Defender’s Office in Los Angeles (Noncapital Habeas Unit), UCLA’s Prisoners’ Rights Clinic, and Nova’s Veterans Law Clinic and Disability Inclusion and Advocacy (DIAL) Law Clinic.
-He has also served as a law clerk at multiple firms and organizations, including Reid Levin, PLLC, Ramey Litigation Group APC, Apsan Law Offices, Philips Corp., and Avaya, Inc.
+Mike's legal experience includes an externship in the Noncapital Habeas Unit (NCHU) of the Federal Public Defender’s Office in Los Angeles, UCLA School of Law’s Prisoners’ Rights Clinic, and Nova’s Veterans Law Clinic and Disability Inclusion and Advocacy (DIAL) Law Clinic.
+He has also worked as a law clerk for several firms and organizations, including Reid Levin, PLLC, Ramey Litigation Group APC, Apsan Law Offices, Philips Corp., and Avaya, Inc.

 Mike’s scholarly interests lie at the intersection of wrongful conviction, bail reform, and preventive detention.
-His research focuses particularly on non-DNA exonerations of individuals who pleaded guilty to crimes they did not commit, and on how modern bail reform erodes the constitutional presumption of innocence by imposing pretrial preventive detention on legally presumed—and often factually innocent—individuals before trial.
+His research focuses on non-DNA exonerations of individuals who pleaded guilty to crimes they did not commit and how modern bail reform erodes the constitutional presumption of innocence by imposing pretrial preventive detention on legally presumed—and in some cases, factually innocent—individuals before trial.

 Copyright © 2021–2025 • Mike Apsan-Orgera • All Rights Reserved